 Our space for parent helpers in these rooms is limited.
 We do our best to accommodate parents who wish to be with their children during 1st period, but we do not have room for more than 1 volunteer during 2nd and 3rd periods.
 If you are interested in being in these rooms, we recommend that you volunteer to be a Table Leader when we are recruiting Table Leaders at the end of each semester.

 Please note that our Station to Station program is primarily for the younger siblings of our homeschooled students.
 If we have space available after General Registration has closed, we will be happy to admit families whose oldest homeschooled student is 5 and younger.
-Parents should apply on our RegPack system during General Registration and they will be notified if they are accepted after General Registration has closed.
+Parents should apply during General Registration and they will be notified if they are accepted after General Registration has closed.

 MISSION: TRANSITION! - ages 6/7

 This class is for emerging readers who are still working on reading and writing independently - perfect for our 1st graders who are not quite ready for classes with "big kids."
 The kids will start out in the gym with the Station to Station kids and then break off into their own room for a snack (packed by mom or dad) and get ready to have fun as we reinforce essential reading and math skills.
 This class will have the structure and fun of our Station to Station class, but the additional learning to get our younger kids ready to transition to 1st-3rd grade classes.
 If you are wondering if this program is right for your child, please email us questions BEFORE you register.

 Our space for parent helpers in this room is limited.
 We do our best to accommodate parents who wish to be with their children during 1st period, but we do not have room for more than 1 or 2 volunteers during 2nd and 3rd periods.